ericrkuo/DeadCodeRemover/README.md

 Our reasoning was that since our analysis only works for single files at the moment, we wouldn't need to worry about accidentally removing function calls from other files.
 For function calls that are from external libraries, most likely those functions are class methods, in the form of `obj.method(...)`, so we handle that appropriately as mentioned earlier.

-Thus, we end up keeping statements that are core to the program.
+Thus, we end up keeping statements that are core to the program such as:

 ```python
 if __name__ == 'main':